 Development of the narrative also meant that Bionic:

 - Could share it with shareholders, partners and other stakeholders as a key point of difference and focus

 - Could be used to inform choices when faced with different options

 - Had a great document to support on-boarding, performance reviews, goal setting and recognition

-There were many more benefits to the narrative creation and use, though for Make it Cheaper, these were 3 of the key benefits.
+There were many more benefits to the narrative creation and use, though for Bionic, these were 3 of the key benefits.

-The second phase was to make sure that all Make it Cheaper team players had a clear idea of what performance meant for them individually so it could become personal.
+The second phase was to make sure that all Bionic team players had a clear idea of what performance meant for them individually so it could become personal.

 Combined with the power of the narrative, this would really start to bring high performance to life in a meaningful way.

 The outcomes here were that each team player:

 - Understood their performance